-Cayman Islands investment funds, including mutual funds, are obliged to comply with Cayman Islands anti-money laundering, proliferation financing and terrorist financing (AML) legislation, including assessing and applying a risk-based approach to money laundering, proliferation financing and terrorist financing risks and compliance.
+Cayman Islands investment funds, including private funds, are obliged to comply with Cayman Islands anti-money laundering, proliferation financing and terrorist financing (AML) legislation, including assessing and applying a risk-based approach to money laundering, proliferation financing and terrorist financing risks and compliance.
 Funds must designate natural persons to the roles of AML compliance officer, money laundering reporting officer and deputy money laundering reporting officer, after which performance of these functions can be delegated or outsourced.

-Typically funds delegate performance of certain AML functions by appointing an administrator based and regulated in an equivalent jurisdiction approved by the Government's Anti-Money Laundering Steering Group (previously referred to as Schedule 3 countries) to undertake its AML compliance function.
+Typically funds delegate performance of certain AML functions by appointing an administrator to undertake its AML compliance function.
 Ultimate responsibility for maintaining and implementing satisfactory AML procedures remains with the fund however.
-It should be noted that many US based administrators, although located in an equivalent jurisdiction, will not be subject to US AML regulations.
+It should be noted that many US based administrators, although located in an approved jurisdiction, will not be subject to US AML regulations.
 As such, specific provisions will need to be included in agreements with US based administrators.